 Management accounting empowers the stakeholders to make impactful decisions on the business' future with value and insights instead of randomly compiled figures.

-However, each organisation has their own way of manoeuvring around the management accounting system.
+However, each organisation has their own way of manoeuvring around the management accounting software.
 Therefore, the American Institute of CPAs (AICPA) and Chartered Institute of Management Accountants (CIMA) proposed the four core principles for management accounting which can be applied to any business regardless of size, and regardless of geographical location.

 What’s the purpose of the Global Management Accounting Principles?